2.5: A strange letter in the ’paper

 The Barman has an upstairs room

-That no one gets to see.
+That no one sees inside.

 It’s rumoured there he keeps his wife